freedomofpress/securedrop/docs/user_manual.md

 ### Connecting to the Document Interface

 Each journalist has their own authenticated Tor hidden service URL to login to the `Document Interface`.
-The journalist needs to useusing Tor through the Tails operating system to connect to the `Docuement Interface`.
-This will take an extra few steps each time you want to login, but after practicing a few times, this will become automatic.
+The journalist needs to use Tor through the Tails operating system to connect to the `Docuement Interface`.
+This is for extra security.
+This will take an extra few steps each time you want to login, but after practicing a few times, it will become automatic.

 *Using Tails*